docker/docker-py/docs/api.md

-`volumes_from` and `dns` arguments raise [TypeError]( https://docs.python.org/3.4/library/exceptions.html#TypeError) exception if they are used against v1.10 of the Docker remote API.
-Those arguments should be passed to `start()` instead.
+`volumes_from` and `dns` arguments raise [TypeError]( https://docs.python.org/3.4/library/exceptions.html#TypeError) exception if they are used against v1.10 and above of the Docker remote API.
+Those arguments should be passed to `start()` instead, or as part of the `host_config` dictionary.

 **Params**: